 Make sure you’re getting enough download speeds

 Most streaming services recommend around 5 Mbps of download speeds for smooth, buffer-free streaming in HD — an easily reachable target for most homes.
 That said, the more devices are using your connection at once, the higher speeds you’ll need.
-If you’re not sure what speeds you’re currently getting, you can use our speed test below to find out.
+If you’re not sure what speeds you’re currently getting, you can use our speed test to find out.

 Relocate your router